 Ask yourself if the data and tools you provide to them advances their work, or do they have to go through additional steps to get results they need.
 Even more important, does the information they use match up with other sources of data, or does it conflict with conclusions other managers are drawing from different data sources?
 When you find conflicting conclusions or data that doesn’t align across the enterprise you’ve found both your own understanding of the business and the tasks you need to accomplish in managing the company’s data.

 Devote time to expanding your contacts both within your organization and across a wide variety of companies and professions.
 Actively engage in conversations with your peers within your company and listen more than you talk.
 Your objective in developing relationships, in addition to creating personal connections, is to understand the business imperatives at work in the organization and how they are progressing with an eye toward uncovering the obstacles blocking their success.
-Some of those obstacles are likely to show up as inaccurate or conflicting data evident in reports and conversations you have with business leaders about how they see
+Some of those obstacles are likely to show up as inaccurate or conflicting data evident in reports and conversations you have with business leaders about how they see their business.

-Work with your connections to explore ways they can make use of the company’s accurate data to better understand the results of their efforts and how they can better understand how their efforts
+Work with your connections to explore ways they can make use of the company’s accurate data to better understand the results of their efforts and how they can better understand how their efforts result in changes.

 Dive into the data

 Data is driving every segment of your business and as an IT executive you have access and indeed, some level of control over all of it.
 Make understanding what processes beyond the use of applications are responsible for generating the data and how it’s being used.
 Look for connections between disconnected applications, functions, and business units.
 Find inefficient processes that suffer from the lack of meaningful analysis because the data isn’t reliable or accessible.
 Resolve conflicts and inconsistencies in data and demonstrate the importance of valid data by delivering insights derived from data resources they didn’t know existed or could not access to business managers.
-Then track results of the tools you deliver to show value and drive business.
+Then track results of the tools you deliver to show value

 IT leaders have an opportunity unavailable to other business executives because they have intimate knowledge of the systems that run the organization, access to the data, and tools to manage the data and extract insights.